Industry Update for January 19, 2018

 Top Habits PPCers Need to Break

 Lisa Raehsler shares common bad habits that the typical PPCer needs to break to maintain a healthy PPC account.
 The first bad habit to break is permanently setting your ads rotation to rotate indefinitely, which you should only use when you intend to do a test.
-Another bad habit is displaying your ads outside your geo target.
+Another bad habit is displaying your paid ads outside your geo target.
 If you find that users outside your geotargeted location are clicking on your ads when viewing a user location report in the dimensions tab, you need to changed your Advanced Location Options to “people in your targeted locations.”
 An additional bad habit that needs to be broken is ignoring ads on mobile apps/games.
 Ads can be served on mobile apps even in your Remarketing campaigns, so if they are not working for you you will need to exclude them individually or block adsenseformobileapps.com.
 Source: Lisa Raehsler, Search Engine Journal

 Analytics Update and Your Customers